mocktomata/mocktomata/README.md

   const followers = await getFollowers(github, 'someRealUser')

-  // (optional) get the actual actions recorded by `komondor` for inspection const actions = await getFollowersSpec.closing console.log(actions)
+  // (optional) get the actual actions recorded by `komondor` for inspection
+  // if your call above does not guarantee the code completes it execution,
+  // you can do `const actions = await getFollowersSpec.completed`
+  const actions = getFollowersSpec.actions

+  console.log(actions)

   // (required) ensure the record will meet your expectation